-Inflation again was the key theme in the last two weeks.
+Gold and inflation again were the key topics in the last two weeks.
 Anecdotal evidence of the previous months as well as input prices are finally starting to show in the main numbers.
 Across many sectors prices are moving higher, and more importantly moving higher than expected.

 Starting with employment in the United States, the below chart from @pboockvar (Twitter) shows that smaller firms are struggling to fill their vacant job openings at the most aggressive pace on record: